Olympus AZ-4 zoom

 The Olympus AZ-4 Zoom is a 35mm fixed-lens SLR camera introduced in 1989.

 Overview

-It appeared in the 1989 Batman film.
-It is almost identical to the Ricoh Mirai, except it does not have a remote control socket and uses different batteries.
-It has a built in zoom lens which zooms from 35 to 135mm in approximately 52 steps.
+The camera is almost identical to the Ricoh Mirai, except it does not have a remote control socket and uses different batteries.
+It was one of the earliest examples of a Superzoom lens, with an ability to zoom from 35 to 135mm.
 The zoom lens moves slowly compared to modern 35mm cameras, and the autofocus is slower and less reliable.
 However, the images it can achieve are of a very high standard particularly in terms of sharpness.

 It has the following features usually only found on SLR cameras: